Harinie-Sethu/Hand-Held-GUI-DRONES/README.md

 # Hand-Held-GUI-DRONES
-Prepared for a client in the Indian Defense Drone Startup Industry
+Prepared for a client in the Drone Startup Industry